 Several other studies showed similar conclusions and found that asbestos exposure to shipyard and insulation workers was related to much higher risks of lung cancer, mesothelioma and asbestosis.
 A study released in Environmental Health Perspectives found that people who worked in asbestos insulation in the US Navy had a much higher death rate from lung cancer.
 They also had a higher rate of asbestosis and mesothelioma.
 (Rmqlawfirm.com)

 In the late 1980s, Albina Shipyard shut down after it was purchased by Cascade General.
 The new firm kept the company name of Albina for years.
 In 2009, however, Cascade General changed the name after mesothelioma lawsuits began to flood in that were associated with the Albina Shipyard name.

 SEE ALSO: Timeline on Asbestos Death Claims Payout

 OSHA found the site was heavily contaminated with asbestos, fuel oil, diesel fuel, petroleum and other carcinogens.

 The Albina Shipyard needlessly exposed thousands of workers and their families to asbestos and many other hazardous materials.
 If you have been diagnosed with mesothelioma and worked there, it is recommended to talk to a mesothelioma attorney.
-You may be able to obtain compensation from one of the companies that provided asbestos or asbestos-containing materials to the Albina Shipyard.
+You may be able to obtain mesothelioma financial compensation from one of the companies that provided asbestos or asbestos-containing materials to the Albina Shipyard.
 Even if the shipyard is no longer in operation, there are more than $30 billion in asbestos trust funds available, and you may be eligible for compensation from these funds.